composewell/haskell-dev/coding-style.rst

 Haddock
 -------

-* Exported declarations must have haddock documentation.
+* User visible (exported and not internal) declarations must have haddock documentation.
 * Add examples, annotations like `See also`, `Unsafe`, `Time complexity`, `Space complexity`, `since` where applicable.